DORA Dyslexia Screener

 Letter Identification Example

-The screener identifies students with difficulties identifying letters of the alphabet.
-For example, during the screening process, a student hears,“Click on the letter E.” Students then select the letter E from the choices.
+The screener identifies K-3 students with difficulties identifying letters of the alphabet.
+For example, during the screening process, a student hears,“Click on the uppercase letter E.” Students then select a letter from the choices.

 Phonemic Awareness Example

 Our screening tool analyzes phonemic awareness skills important in the development of foundational reading skills.
 For example, the student hears, “Combine the sounds /d/ /o/ /g/.
-What word did you hear?”
+What word do you hear?”
 The faces on screen wiggle and the student clicks each one to listen to a different word.
-The student then clicks the face that had the audio that blended the phonemes correctly.
+The student then clicks the face that has the audio that blends the phonemes correctly.

 Dexterity Test

-As part of our screening process, DORA DS provides a short bubble-popping test.
+As part of our assessment process, DORA DS provides a short bubble-popping test.
 This allows us to identify false low scores for students who may not be developmentally ready to follow online instructions.

 —Richard Capone